-The Law Offices of Richard J. Washington is a litigation practice focusing on Labor and Employment, Criminal Defense, and Civil Rights.
+The Law Offices of Richard J. Washington, P.C. is a litigation practice focusing on Labor and Employment, Criminal Defense, and Civil Rights.

 We have extensive experience representing clients in labor cases, on both the management side and the union side.
 We assist organizations and institutions in negotiating collective bargaining agreements, separation agreements, and employee manuals.
 We have defended employers against allegations of discrimination and sexual harassment.
 We have also represented employers in disciplinary matters seeking a wide-range of penalties.

 Additionally, our office has represented hundreds of public employees in disciplinary cases, New York City Department of Investigation interviews, and interrogations from the New York State Justice Center for the Protection of People with Special Needs.
 We have represented employees from numerous city agencies, including but not limited to: The New York City Police Department, The New York City Fire Department, The New York City Department of Education, The New York City Parks Department, The New York City Department of Health and Mental Hygiene, The New York City Health and Hospitals Corporation, The New York City Human Resources Administration, The New York City Department of Transportation, and CUNY.